Episode Description

 Enjoy your freshly baked croissants.
 Yields approximately 80, 5 oz. croissants.

-About Erika Record Baking Equipment
+About Erika Baking Equipment